allegro/allegro.tech/_posts/2016-08-01-are-code-reviews-worth-your-time.md

 issues found at this stage are issues saved from testing and production, meaning less work and less embarrassment for everyone.
 I have had my code sometimes subjected to very strong criticism and I think it was very beneficial: the final version was much better than the original and I learned a lot in the process.
-So, code reviews should be honest and strict but with the goal of producing better software, not of making the author feel they are stupid.
+So, code reviews should be honest and strict but with the goal of producing better software, not of making the author feel stupid.
 The author should not feel bad about their code being criticized, while reviewers should take care to comment on code rather than to attack the author.

 In order to facilitate this, comments should always be constructive.
 Don’t say _bad variable name_, suggest a specific better name.